 The Cult of the Forsaken, a group of necromancers in service to a nameless God of Death, were formed in the Age of Death during the Great Plague.
 As their influence grew, they attempted to take control over the nation of Amaranthia, which they were successful in.
 However, during the rebellion that followed their conquest of the nation, they were overthrown and their influence was reduced significantly.
 There are still pockets of necromantic circles of the Cult who wander the lands, but in no similar strength or power as that of their past.

-The Brotherhood of Blades was established after the defeat of the Shattered Blade; a rebel movement which attempted to overthrow the king of Rivana in favor of forming a republic.
+The Brotherhood of Blades was established after the defeat of the Riven Blade; a rebel movement which attempted to overthrow the king of Rivana in favor of forming a republic.
 With the rebellion destroyed, the Brotherhood of Blades was founded as a band of freedom fighters, but to this day is more considered to be a group of lowly bandits and thugs who stalk the forests and roads.